northumbrian-data/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ## Solution

 Include a clear and concise description of what you want to happen (e.g. This will benefit users because '...'
 To stop this problem from happening we should add '...').
+Include images if you have any that can help illustrate the idea.

 ## Considered Alternatives